Disney World In July (2025)

 But July is also incredibly hot, which keeps crowds from getting too excessive (July 4 being a notable exception, discussed more below).

 The net result of these two effects is that July crowds—outside the dates around July 4—aren’t usually anything to worry about.
-The month tends to be about average overall.
+The month tends to be about average or below overall.

 If you must see a crowd calendar, the one we trust most is over at WDW Prep School.